amankrsingh1812/IntelligentDocFinder/README.md

 #### Docker Container

-A ready to use docker image, which consists of all dependencies pre-installed and starts with Doc-Phi backend daemon running, is available in the following link : https://hub.docker.com/r/aman18e/doc_phi
+A ready to use docker image, which consists of all dependencies pre-installed and starts with Doc-Phi backend daemon running, is available at the following link: https://hub.docker.com/r/aman18e/doc_phi

 To use the application follow the given steps:-

-1. Install docker engine on the local system by referring to https://docs.docker.com/get-docker/
+1. Install docker-engine on the local system by referring to https://docs.docker.com/get-docker/

-2. Pull the image from docker hub using the command ` sudo docker pull aman18e/doc_phi `
+2. Pull the image from the docker hub using the command ` sudo docker pull aman18e/doc_phi `

 3. Create a container from the pulled image using the following command: